MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L06_Export_data.md

 Exercise 1 – Export Data
 ------------------------

-In this exercise, you will export data from the maker port and from Model-Driver application.
+In this exercise, you will export data from the maker port and from the model-driven application.

 ### Task 1 – Portal Export